How we built our own retrofit assessment system and why quality wins every time.

 A: Usually we do three or four a day, depending on location and these are typically done Monday to Thursday.
 We spend Fridays finishing them internally with a quality assurance process so each one is checked to make sense and then our bespoke report is populated and then sent to the client (usually the week after the assessment).

-As industry standards continue to evolve, like the new PAS 2035:2023 changes, we remain committed to innovation and continuous improvement, ensuring that our assessments set the benchmark for quality and effectiveness in the retrofit sector.
+As industry standards continue to evolve, like the new PAS 2035:2023 changes, we remain committed to innovation and continuous improvement in how retrofit assessments are delivered.

 Keep Informed